blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 +1 longsword
 When you attune to this blade, it detects your most feared type of foe.
 Select from beasts, monstrosities, humanoids, slime, undead, elements or fiends according to your fear.
 When one such creature comes within 100 feet of the attuned blade, it gives off a bright blue light for 30 feet, and a dim blue light for 30 more feet.
 If creatures of this type enter within 60 feet, the sword begins calling out with a man's voice.

-### Thunder Maw
-+1 Greathammer
-This greathammer's business end is shaped like a lion's head.
-When you strike an enemy size medium or smaller, they are automatically thrown back 15ft while a lion's roar emanates from the hammer.
-If they are size large they may succeed a DC 15 STR save to avoid this effect.
-Creatures lartger than size large are unaffected.

 ## Armor

 ### Obsidian Armor